talfumier/easyLoc_api/README.md

-Please visit the 'get_started' in repository root.
+Please visit the 'get_started' folder in the repository root.